Disclaimer

 A sitting tenant can potentially devalue a property.
 But landlords can potentially take advantage of a reduced purchase price.
 They would do well to arm themselves with a reliable broker and – should they need extra capital to finance a property purchase – an experienced lender who can provide the flexible financial products that best suit their needs.

-With over 15 years of experience, and a growing range of financial products for buy-to-let landlords and investors, MFS is on hand to assist with taking on a tenanted property investment opportunity.
+With almost 20 years of experience, and a growing range of financial products for buy-to-let landlords and investors, Market Financial Solutions is on hand to assist with taking on a tenanted property investment opportunity.

 The Complete Guide to